TEEN EDUCATION & CREATION HUB

 Teen Book Group

 Teen Study 2Join the Library's Teen Book Group.
 We meet once a month on Thursday afternoons.
-In September, we're reading Jody Casella's Thin Space, an engrossing paranormal thriller with multiple plot twists.
+In December, we're reading Kerri Maniscalco's Stalking Jack the Ripper, a gothic murder mystery.

 Register and reserve your copy of the book by calling 657-8290.